dmbaturin/hvinfo/README.md

 gnatmake ./src/hvinfo
 ```

+There is no proper build system yet, so if you are building on FreeBSD,
+edit src/config.ads and change Linux to False and FreeBSD to true.

 # OS and hypervisor support

 CPUID-based checks that can detext KVM, Xen HVM, VMware, and Hyper-V are